 1. National Museum of Natural History

-We know that thinking about Paris, you want to see the Eiffel Tower, Louvre, and Notre Dame first, but we offer you to take a slightly different approach and start with the National Museum of Natural History.
+We know that thinking about Paris, you want to see the Eiffel Tower, Louvre, and Notre Dame first, but we offer you to take a slightly different approach and start with the National Museum of Natural History which is the 7th most visited museum in Europe.
 Of course, if you’re a museum person or are interested in seeing the biggest Natural History Museum in France and one of the biggest Natural History museums in the world.
 You can expect to go through a fantastic journey through time.
 To tell the truth, it can take a lot of time to explore all the museum.
 If we were to choose only one exhibition that we’d recommend you to see, it would be the Great Gallery of Evolution.
 Here you’ll find out about the diversity of the living world and the evolution of species.

 2. Jardin des Plantes Botanical Gardens